romanhess98/user_classification/user_classification_transformer/report/rhess_report.md

 ##Tokenization
 BERTweet (cite) offers its own tokenizer.
 It is recommended to use it as this is the tokenizer that was used during pretraining.
-For example, the tokenizer would transform the input 'Feminist.
+For example, the tokenizer would transform the input:

+'Feminist.
 Proud liberal.
 Pro-love.
 Colin Morgan fan.
 Book lover.
 History geek.
 Cat person.
 Chocolate eater.
-Apparently a snowflake. #TheResistance #ImpeachTrump' into the following tokens:
+Apparently a snowflake. #TheResistance #ImpeachTrump'

+into the following tokens:

 'Femin@@', 'ist@@', '.', 'Proud', 'liber@@', 'al.', 'Pro-@@', 'love@@', '.', 'Colin', 'Morgan', 'fan@@', '.', 'Book', 'lo@@', 'ver@@', '.', 'History', 'gee@@', 'k@@', '.', 'Cat', 'person@@', '.', 'Chocolate', 'ea@@', 'ter@@', '.', 'Apparently', 'a', 'snow@@', 'fla@@', 'ke@@', '.', '#TheResistance', '#ImpeachTrump'.